BLavery/lib_oled96/ReadMe.md

 This library has been evolved from RM Hull's very fine library at https://github.com/rm-hull/ssd1306
 If you simply want to use it on Raspberry Pi, the Hull version may well suit you better.

+And, oh yes, some eBay versions might look very similar, but they don't necessarily have same pin order.
+I have two with swapped VCC and GND.
+Oops!